david-beauchesne/FoodWeb-MultiStressors/fwms.md

 We broadly refer to species vulnerability as the combination of trophic sensitivity and trophic amplification, as defined in this study.
-Two sets of scores are presented at the species level.
+Two sets of scores are presented at the species level, using the simulated disturbances for all possible pathways of effects as heuristics to infer species trophic vulnerability.

 The first set are topological scores of trophic sensitivity and amplification based on the frequency at which species occupy one of the 4 main motif positions